The HeKKSaGOn Alliance was founded in 2010 between six universities in Germany and Japan consisting of the following partners:

 |In March 2016, Ph.D. students Francesco Silvestri (Heidelberg University), Timo Essig (Heidelberg University) and Michael Färber (Karlsruhe Insitute for Technology, KIT) participated in an internship program within the framework of HeKKSaGOn.
 The internship program aims to promote foreign language skills and insights into different cultures for students of Kyoto University and its partners.
 Through HeKKSaGON, Kyoto University intends to invite German researchers among three German HeKKSaGOn universities to Kyoto University for several weeks.|

-For more detailed information on the HeKKSaGOn Network of Universities please visit the following link.
+For more detailed information on the HeKKSaGOn Alliance of Universities please visit the following link.